Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 Customs event could be

-- A user have asked for a deduction in a form
+- A user has asked for a deduction in a form
 - A specific validation of data failed

-Events would typical have some attributes
+Events would typically have some attributes

 - [org] - The organization the event is created for
 - [app] - The app the event is created for
 - [instanceid] - The instanceid
 - [eventtype] - The type of event. created, completed ++++ Probably something we want as free text.

-The event would contain limited set of information.
+The event would contain a limited set of information.
 To get the full details the subscriber would need to get all details from instance / instance event api.

 #### Event Schema